cbrl/cbrl.github.io/_posts/2025-05-03-Sony-Alpha-Video-Metadata.md

 ```

 Using a tool like [MP4Box](https://wiki.gpac.io/MP4Box/MP4Box/), which operates at a lower level on
-the MP4 container, we can copy the a meta box or data stream from the original file without knowing
+the MP4 container, we can copy the meta box or data stream from the original file without knowing
 the actual format of the data.

 ```bash